g-gar/webscraper/README.md

 ```
-Warning: this project's current state migh be unsafe and generate some ilegal issues.
+Warning: this project's current state migh be unsafe and generate some illegal issues.
 Use it responsibly.
 ```

 webscraper